-Cypress Valley Canopy tours is a treetop resort nestled in the hills of the beautiful Texas Hill Country in Spicewood, Texas.
-It is located just 30 miles outside of Austin which makes it an easy commute from the city, but it’s far enough away to make you feel completely off-the-grid.
-Here you can live out your childhood dreams of sleeping in a treehouse, do a ziplining tour, and much more!
-This is the place to go if you are wanting a relaxing and fun getaway experience in Central Texas.
+Cypress Valley Canopy Tours is a treetop resort nestled in the hills of the beautiful Texas Hill Country in Spicewood, Texas.
+It is located just 30 miles outside of Austin, which makes it an easy commute from the city, but it’s far enough away to make you feel completely off-the-grid.
+Here you can live out your childhood dreams of sleeping in a treehouse, doing a zip-lining tour, and much more.
+This is the place to go if you want a relaxing and fun getaway experience in Central Texas.

 There are five treehouses built high above the ground in the massive cypress trees: Yoki, Lofthaven, Juniper, Willow, and The Nest.
 There is also a Ranch House available that can sleep up to 14 people.
 You can check out their different treehouses here:

 Juan and I decided to celebrate Valentine’s Day this year with a romantic night sleeping in the Juniper Treehouse.

 Outside it was a chilly February night, but inside the cabin was toasty and warm.
 The bed was impressively comfortable, and there were plenty of soft blankets for us to snuggle up in.
 Juan said it was the best night of sleep he’s ever had, and I agree!
 It was so peaceful sleeping in the cozy, warm bed while being able to hear the creek flowing beneath us.
 We woke up well-rested to the sun rising, birds chirping, and the soothing sounds of the ravine below.